Odisha Police: Special Tactical Unit

 The Special Tactical Unit (STU) is a dedicated urban warfare counter-terrorist force consisting of Special Operations Group (SOG) personnel who are trained alongside the National Security Guard (NSG).
 The force made Odisha, third state in the country, after Maharashtra and Andhra Pradesh, to have a dedicated force to counter terrorism in urban areas.

 District Voluntary Force

 The District Voluntary Force (DVF) is a special constabulary unit specializing in anti-Maoist operations.

 Odisha Special Armed Police (OSAP)

 The Odisha Special Armed Police consists of 8 Odisha Special Armed Police Battalions, 6 Specialized Indian Reserved (IR) Battalions, 4 Social Security (SS) Battalions, 2 Specialized Indian Reserved (IR) Battalions and a Special Security Battalion, working under the Bhubaneswar–Cuttack Police Commissionerate.

-The Orissa Military Police was formed under the Orissa Military Police Act VII (Government of Odisha) of 1946 which was formed on the 1st of March 1946.
+The Orissa Military Police was formed under the Orissa Military Police Act VII (Government of Odisha) of 1946 which was formed on 1 March 1946.
 Till 1980, the Orissa Military Police was serving the state with its two battalions i.e. the Gurkhas and the Oriyas.
 After the Orissa Military Police (Amendment) Act 1980, the name “Orissa Military Police’’ was changed to “Odisha Special Armed Police (OSAP)”.
 There after, the department has achieved numerous remarkable feats advancing regularly with latest gadgets, arms and ammunition.